srijanpathak03/Autotyper/README.md

 ## Contributing 🤝

-If you have any suggestions, bug reports, or would like to contribute to the development of the Autotyper, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/srijan-pathak/autotyper).
+If you have any suggestions, bug reports, or would like to contribute to the development of the Autotyper, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/srijanpathak03/Autotyper).

-## License 📃

-This project is licensed under the [MIT License](LICENSE).